-- 19. Section 3.1(1) of the Local Government Act 1995 (WA) states that the general function of a local government is to provide for the good government of persons in its district. - 20.
-Section 3.18(3)(c) of the Local Government Act requires a local government to satisfy itself that services and facilities it provides are managed efficiently and effectively. - The proposed road closure and road dedication must proceed in accordance with s.
+- 24. Section 3.1(1) of the Local Government Act 1995 (WA) states that the general function of a local government is to provide for the good government of persons in its district. - 25.
+Section 3.18(3)(c) of the Local Government Act requires a local government to satisfy itself that services and facilities it provides are managed efficiently and effectively. - 26.
+The proposed road closure and road dedication must proceed in accordance with s.
 56 and s.
-58 of the Land Administration Act 1997 (WA). - 22.
+58 of the Land Administration Act 1997 (WA). - 27.
 Section 56 of the Land Administration Act relates to the dedication of land as road.
-Section 56(1)-(2) states as follows: - (1) If in the district of a local government - (a) land is reserved or acquired for use by the public, or is used by the public, as a road under the care, control and management of the local government; or - (b) in the case of land comprising a private road constructed and maintained to the satisfaction of the local government - (i) the holder of the freehold in that land applies to the local government, requesting it to do so; or or and that land is described in a plan of survey, sketch plan or document, the local government may request the Minister to dedicate that land as a road.
+Section 56(1)-(2) states as follows: - (1) If in the district of a local government - (a) land is reserved or acquired for use by the public, or is used by the public, as a road under the care, control and management of the local government; or - (b) in the case of land comprising a private road constructed and maintained to the satisfaction of the local government - (i) the holder of the freehold in that land applies to the local government, requesting it to do so; or - (ii) those holders of the freehold in rateable land abutting the private road, the aggregate of the rateable value of whose land is greater than one half of the rateable value of all the rateable land abutting the private road, apply to the local government, requesting it to do so; - or - (c) land comprises a private road of which the public has had uninterrupted use for a period of not less than 10 years, and that land is described in a plan of survey, sketch plan or document, the local government may request the Minister to dedicate that land as a road.